pinztrek/pymc_repeater_notes/README.md

 Work through all steps.
 It will do the basic config and restart the service.
 If you have a supported board you are running!

+You will want the US default (62.5 kHz bandwidth).

 ---
 ## 6. Additional Configuration